FarronF/limerick-council-meetings/meetings/2023/09/25-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 17th July 2023.md

 held on 10th July, 2023 - it was noted that the Chairperson’s report in relation to this

-meeting would be included on the agenda for the September Council Meeting.--- 8
+meeting would be included on the agenda for the September Council Meeting.
+---
+8

 5.